 Littles (0-5) Sketch a cartoon on a post-it note for your child(ren) and put it on your fridge:

-Middles (6-12) Write a note on a post-it to your child(ren) and hide it in their room: (this week’s example)”I love how you took off your muddy boots at the door!”
+Middles (6-12) Write a note on a post-it to your child(ren) and hide it in their room: (example)”Thank you for getting ready so quickly this morning!”

 4. Dinner Booster

 “What’s for Dinner?”
 Try this, this week: